Mega List of ThunderCats Characters

 To remind us of the lessons of friendship, respect, and justice that all the ThunderCats first taught us long ago, here’s a complete list of ThunderCats characters.

-The headstrong and childishly fearless Lord of the ThunderCats, Lion-O is the main character of the series.
+The headstrong and childishly fearless Lord of the ThunderCats Characters, Lion-O is the main character of the series.
 During the escape flight from Thundera to Third Earth Lion-O’s suspension capsule didn’t freeze the aging of his body, making it so that he awoke as a twelve-year-old in a grown lion man’s body.
 Because of this, Lion-O has much to learn about being a leader over the course of the series.
 Viewers watched as he mentally grew from a brash yet cunning prince into a wise and realized leader through the help of his friends, the guidance of his mentors, and the constant battles he fought on Third Earth.
 This character growth was one that many children watching the series could aspire and relate to, and his wicked cool Sword of Omens, Eye of Thundera, and Claw Shield certainly had viewers shouting, “Whiskers!” whenever they saw him on screen.

 Also known as Jaga the Wise, Jaga the jaguar is Lion-O’s most trusted mentor.
-Having been a Lord of the ThunderCats and in possession of the Sword of Omens back in his youth, Jaga was the one who helped the royalty of Thundera escape the planet’s destruction by sacrificing himself to pilot the spaceship while everyone slept in their suspension capsules.
+Having been a Lord of the ThunderCats Characters and in possession of the Sword of Omens back in his youth, Jaga was the one who helped the royalty of Thundera escape the planet’s destruction by sacrificing himself to pilot the spaceship while everyone slept in their suspension capsules.
 He was obviously successful in his task but died of old age before the others awoke.
 However, Jaga is still present throughout the rest of the series as a ghost first only visible to Lion-O, ready to dispense advice and knowledge as the young Lion-O struggled to live up to his potential as Lord of the ThunderCats.

 Cheetara is one of the most iconic female cartoon characters from the ’80s for good reason.
-With super speed clocking in at 120 MPH, the mystic future-seeing abilities of her Sixth Sense, and her handy dandy bo staff that could also shoot energy beams, Cheetara is the full package warrior when she’s not being the general voice of reason within the ThunderCats group.
+With super speed clocking in at 120 MPH, the mystic future-seeing abilities of her Sixth Sense, and her handy dandy bo staff that could also shoot energy beams, Cheetara is the full package warrior when she’s not being the general voice of reason within the ThunderCats Characters.
 In the original series her powers are capped, such as her super-speed only being sustained for short periods and her Sixth Sense showing her visions that leave her physically exhausted for hours after the fact.
 However, as the series progresses her abilities grow stronger and stronger, paralleling Lion-O’s growth and also providing a more than respectable role model for any viewer watching the show.

 Level-headed, quiet, and mentally focused, Tygra is both the polar opposite of Lion-O and his second in command.
 Despite their differences, Lion-O often turns to Tygra for counsel on the show and for good reason.
 Tygra is also the ThunderCat’s architect and scientist who designed all of their buildings and structures on Third Earth.
 He also has the ability of mind-power, which allows him to project realistic illusions into other people’s minds, although it also physically strenuous on him.
 Other than his mind-power, Tygra also uses bolas, or throwable whips weighed down with balls at the ends that also makes him invisible.
 However, while his greatest strength is his intelligence, Tygra’s greatest weakness is also his intelligence.
 Compared to the other ThunderCats, he is more susceptible to addiction and trickery and has low self-confidence.
 Despite all of these things, it’s no surprise that Tygra is Lion-O’s capable right-hand man.